Patricia O'Brien: Early life

-An Irish national, O'Brien was born in Brunei.
+An Irish national, O'Brien was born in Brunei, British Borneo.
 She spent her childhood in Nigeria, Cambodia and the Congo, and Ireland, where she attended the boarding school, Our Lady's school, in Rathnew.
 Her father was a barrister who worked for the Red Cross and Shell International.

 Education and early career

 O'Brien was a lawyer at the Irish Bar from 1979 to 1988.
 She spent one year at the Bar of British Columbia, Canada.
 Between 1989 and 1992, she taught at the University of British Columbia in Vancouver.

-She obtained her Bachelor of Arts degree in legal science in 1978 and a Master of Arts degree in 1987, both from Trinity College, Dublin.
-She has a Barrister-at-Law (BL) from Kings Inns, Dublin (1978) and a Bachelor of Laws from the University of Ottawa, Canada (1990).
+She obtained her Bachelor of Arts degree in legal science in 1978 and a Master of Arts degree in 1987, both from Trinity College Dublin.
+She has a Barrister-at-Law (BL) from King's Inns, Dublin (1978) and a Bachelor of Laws from the University of Ottawa in Canada (1990).